Tarini Sharma

 Between ‘the Drive to Forget and the Obligation to Remember’

 Argentina’s unfinished reckoning shows how difficult it can be to recover from state terror.
-By Julia M. Klein
+By Julia M. Klein.

 The Baffler